 The silent treatment can be a viable form of discipline if it’s done with intention and in the service of behavior modification and self-preservation.
 And, yes, that assertion can feel at odds with parenting styles that place an emphasis on hovering or yelling to keep kids in line.
 But that’s kind of the point.
 When a parent launches into a disciplinary silent treatment, kids have a tendency to start listening.

 “Sometimes purposefully ignoring a child is a great intervention,” explains positive psychologist Dr. Robert Zeitlin, author of Laugh More, Yell Less: A Guide to Raising Kick-Ass Kids.
 And, he notes, the reasons for applying the intervention are fairly diverse and not uniformly related to kids.

 The most practical use for ignoring kids is in behavior modification.
-But in order to use silence correctly, parents need to start by being observant and specific about what they want to change.
-That means that the first priority for parents is agreeing on what silence is intended to accomplish and communicating that information to the child.
+But the first priority for parents is agreeing on what silence is intended to accomplish and communicating that information to the child.

 How to Use the Silent Treatment to Discipline a Child

 - Make sure that you know which behavior you’re trying to modify before using the silent treatment for discipline.

 - Communicate to your child the reason for using the silent treatment.

 - Make sure that your child is in a place where they can be safe without supervision or prompts.

 - Remain as calm as possible.
 Silence shouldn’t be an act of anger.

 Once expectations are clear and the kid is definitely not in a position to do something stupid without supervision, it’s time to stop reacting.
 It might be a tough ask, at first, but it’s important to remember that parents are adults, and as such, they have the unique ability to better cope with emotions.
 Keeping calm is what makes ignoring work.